OpenTranslationBible/open-bible/en-GB/57.Philemon/md/philemon-01.md

 Yes, brother, let me have some benefit from you in the Lord; refresh my heart in Christ.

 ## Philemon 1:21
-Confident of your obedience, I write to you, knowing that you will do even more than I ask.
+Trusting in your willingness to comply, I write to you, knowing that you will do even more than I ask.

 ## Philemon 1:22
 At the same time, prepare a guest room for me, for I hope to be restored to you through your prayers.

 ## Philemon 1:23
-Epaphras, my fellow prisoner in Christ Jesus, sends you greetings.
+Epaphras, who is in prison with me for Christ Jesus, sends you greetings.

 ## Philemon 1:24
-As do Mark, Aristarchus, Demas, and Luke, my fellow workers.
+As do Mark, Aristarchus, Demas, and Luke, who are my fellow workers.

 ## Philemon 1:25
 The grace of the Lord Jesus Christ be with your spirit.